hyosung11/Launch-School/journal.md

 18:57 Back at my office work station, but my legs feel tired.I think this retina display monitor is better though.

 19:46 Finished `calculator.js` following the video.
 Up for children's bedtime now.

+**VS Code Git Status Colors**

+* Change a line and it goes blue.
+* Add a new line and it goes green.
+* Do either of these and your file turns yellow in the Explorer.
+* Commit and all the colours disappear again.